 The reality also would be hard to ignore, that startups have always encouraged and branded the fact that money needs to be raised vs money needs to be made for a successful startup.
 Thus, a lot of bright entrepreneurial minds have never jumped the gun fearing the loss in strategy to be able to raise funding.
-Even though it sounds tough, raising funding should not be a deterrent to moving one’s ambitions one step further, because along with raising funding, making money at the end of the day also stays crucial for the simple success and sustenance of a business plan.
+Judah Karkowsky believes that even though it sounds tough, raising funding should not be a deterrent to moving one’s ambitions one step further, because along with raising funding, making money at the end of the day also stays crucial for the simple success and sustenance of a business plan.

 This looks complicated and hence can be a big deterrent and act as a demotivating factor for a lot of bright entrepreneurs.